This post may contain affiliate links. Read our disclosure page for full details.

 No matter what may come your way, it is key to remember that you and your significant other are in this together.
 You are on the same team.
 This is a great thing to recall even when you’re in a typical argument.
 You’re not in conflict with one another.
 You are in conflict with the problem: the two of you against the issue, attempting to come to a resolution that preserves and strengthens your relationship

-This team mindset will serve you throughout your marriage/relationship and will ultimately help you to avoid some unnecessary conflicts as well.
+This team mindset is an important part of healthy relationships and will serve you throughout your marriage/relationship and will ultimately help you to avoid some unnecessary conflicts as well.

 It’s also good to acknowledge that conflict and challenges are normal and healthy.
 It’s not normal to never fight or never disagree.
 Healthy conflict is an important part of a lasting long-term relationship.